|

 - DARRELL:

-"From Airelle."
 English surname transferred to

-forename use, itself originally a Norman baronial
+forename use, from the Norman French baronial

 - DARREN:

-Variant of English Daren, meaning
+Variant spelling of English Daren, meaning

 "from Araines."